dolph/ussher/README.md

   `AuthorizedKeysFile` files and will not be executed if a matching key is found there.
 By default, no `AuthorizedKeysCommand` is run.

+When `~/.ssh/authorized_keys` does not contain the keys required to authenticate a user, `sshd` invokes `ussher` to provide additional, remotely-sourced keys, such as from Github or another identity and access management provider.

 ## Configuration

 `~/.ssh/authorized_keys.yml`: